sileneer/Hydrogen-Browser/README.md

 5. Known issue: When loading some website, like baidu baijiahao, the site cannot be successfully loaded

 ### v0.1.0_alpha
-Release time: 3 May 2021
+Release date: 3 May 2021
 1. New: Basic function of web browsing
 2. New: Address bar search
 3. New: Popup menus